Polyethylene: Properties

 The properties of polyethylene depend strongly on type.
 The molecular weight, crosslinking, and presence of comonomers all strongly affect its properties.
 It is for this structure-property relation that intense effort has been invested into diverse kinds of PE.
 LDPE is softer and more transparent than HDPE.
 For medium- and high-density polyethylene the melting point is typically in the range 120 to 130 C. The melting point for average commercial low-density polyethylene is typically 105 to 115 C. These temperatures vary strongly with the type of polyethylene, but the theoretical upper limit of melting of polyethylene is reported to be 144 to 146 C. Combustion typically occurs above 349 C.

 Most LDPE, MDPE, and HDPE grades have excellent chemical resistance, meaning that they are not attacked by strong acids or strong bases and are resistant to gentle oxidants and reducing agents.
 Crystalline samples do not dissolve at room temperature.
 Polyethylene (other than cross-linked polyethylene) usually can be dissolved at elevated temperatures in aromatic hydrocarbons such as toluene or xylene, or in chlorinated solvents such as trichloroethane or trichlorobenzene.

 Polyethylene absorbs almost no water.
-The permeability for water vapor and polar gases of is lower than for most plastics.
+The permeability for water vapor and polar gases is lower than for most plastics.
 On the other hand, non-polar gases such as Oxygen, carbon dioxide, and flavorings can pass it easily.

 Polyethylene burns slowly with a blue flame having a yellow tip and gives off an odour of paraffin (similar to candle flame).
 The material continues burning on removal of the flame source and produces a drip.

 Polyethylene cannot be imprinted or bonded with adhesives without pretreatment.
 High-strength joints are readily achieved with plastic welding.
+As it ages, polyethylene yellows.